Presentation Structure & Storytelling

 Why Role Hierarchy comes BEFORE System Landscape

 Most candidates put System Landscape first because it feels like the natural starting point.
-But the 12-section order puts Role Hierarchy first because the sharing model is foundational — it constrains every other design decision.
+The 12-section order puts Role Hierarchy first because the sharing model is foundational; it constrains every other design decision.
 Judges who have seen the security model first can evaluate all subsequent sections through that lens.

 Section 11 (Reporting) is often forgotten

 Many candidates skip reporting entirely or treat it as an afterthought.
-If the scenario mentions analytics, dashboards, forecasting, or data availability requirements, you MUST address reporting explicitly.
-Even a 2-minute overview shows the judges you considered it.
+If the scenario mentions analytics, dashboards, forecasting, or data availability requirements, reporting MUST be addressed explicitly.
+Even a 2-minute overview shows judges it was considered.

 Mapping the Two Structures

-- Planning phase (180 min): Use the 12-section list as a BUILD checklist — ensure you have content for every section
+- Planning phase (180 min): Use the 12-section list as a BUILD checklist.
+Ensure content exists for every section.

-- The 12-section order is not rigid — adapt the sequence if your scenario demands it (e.g., if integration is the dominant domain, you might present System Landscape + Integration Architecture together before Data Model)
+- The 12-section order is not rigid.
+Adapt the sequence if the scenario demands it (e.g., if integration is the dominant domain, present System Landscape + Integration Architecture together before Data Model).

 The 90-Second Diagram Rule

-Practice presenting each diagram in under 90 seconds with a clear narrative:
+Practice presenting each diagram in under 90 seconds with a clear narrative arc:

 “This diagram shows [what it represents].
 The key decision here is [decision].
 The trade-off is [trade-off].
 This connects to [next diagram/requirement] because [reason].”